Skip to main content

 Make sure your returns policy is clear and easy to find on your website.
 Many customers will want to feel reassured about the returns policy before completing their purchase.
 If you can’t offer free returns all year round, perhaps use it as a bonus offer at certain times of year, for example, around Christmas.

 When it comes to your return processing, local warehouses in each region will help you increase efficiency.
-Having a fulfilment centre near to the end user will mean you can get your products back in stock quickly and easily.
+Having a fulfillment center near the end user will mean you can get your products back in stock quickly and easily.

-What’s more, if a local customer has ordered the item that’s been returned to stock in their region, you can fulfil it from your regional warehouse, creating the perfect fulfilment loop.
+What’s more, if a local customer has ordered the item that’s been returned to stock in their region, you can fulfill it from your regional warehouse, creating the perfect fulfillment loop.

 Getting your international customer experience right

 As you look at the advantages of scaling your e-commerce business internationally, you’ll see there are plenty of ways to localize customer experience.
-With the use of personalisation and automation tools, a clear international fulfilment strategy in place, taking advantage of a network of local 3PLs and couriers, you can keep your international customers as happy as the customers from your home region.
+With the use of personalization and automation tools, a clear international fulfillment strategy in place, taking advantage of a network of local 3PLs and couriers, you can keep your international customers as happy as the customers from your home region.

-For further information about internationalising your Shopify business, Swanky have published a comprehensive guide to internationalisation on Shopify to help e-commerce retailers navigate the complex journey of internationalising their brand.
+For further information about internationalizing your Shopify business, Swanky have published a comprehensive guide to internationalization on Shopify to help e-commerce retailers navigate the complex journey of internationalizing their brand.

 Start shipping smarter today